 Simplified Credit Treatment (SCT) Scheme

 Households that use SP Services (SPS) will be eligible for the SCT scheme.
 If you use a different electricity provider under the Open Electricity Market (OEM), you’ll qualify for the ECIS.
 Under the SCT scheme, you’d be paid for any excess energy generated by your solar panels at prevailing tariff rates minus grid charges.
-Since grid charges are around 25-30% of electricity tariffs, this means that you can sell excess solar back at about 70-75% of SP Group’s electricity tariff rate.
-In Q2 2021, with an SP Group tariff of 22.55 cents/kWh (before GST), you’ll be able to sell excess solar to the grid at 16.78 cents/kWh!
+Since grid charges are around 25% of electricity tariffs, this means that you can sell excess solar back at about 75-80% of SP Group’s electricity tariff rate.
+In Q3 2022, with an SP Group tariff of 30.17 cents/kWh (before GST), you’ll be able to sell excess solar to the grid at 24.23 cents/kWh!
 This will be credited to you through rebates on your electricity bills.

 Enhanced Central Intermediary Scheme (ECIS)

 With the ECIS, SPS will act as an intermediary in handling the purchase of excess electricity generated by your solar panels.
 How much you earn will then depend on the half-hourly wholesale energy prices in Singapore (also called USEP for Uniform Singapore Energy Price).
-These prices fluctuate greatly and can change ten-fold within a month, but are often between 8 to 10 cents/kWh.
+These prices fluctuate greatly and can change ten-fold within a month, but generally are expected to be lower than SP Group’s rates in the long run.
 You can find USEP price information on the Energy Market Company (EMC)’s website.